 This Melissa & Doug Alphabet block set is great for small hands to stack.
 Two year olds also love Mega Blocks as they are perfect for stacking, putting together, and taking apart.
 My kids are obsessed with Magnetic Tiles and Bristle Blocks for building too.

-Toys and activities like these encourage imaginative play and let them problem solve and investigate the world around them.
+These toys and learning activities for two year olds encourage imaginative play and let them problem solve and investigate the world around them.
 Tell them to build a robot, a tall building, or a table.
 They’ll love trying to come up with ways to make these items.

 Puzzles are a great activity for fine and visual motor skills (hand-eye coordination).
 Having to fit a piece into it’s correct spot by turning and manipulating it is great for visual-spatial awareness.